timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER XXV-REQUIREMENTS RELATING TO HEALTH INSURANCE COVERAGE/Part A-Individual and Group Market Reforms/Subpart 2-Exclusion of Plans; Enforcement; Preemption.md

     * (vii) reduces the maximum period permitted in an affiliation period under section 2701(g)(1)(B).

 #### (c) Rules of construction
-* Nothing in this part (other than section 2704) shall be construed as requiring a group health plan or health insurance coverage to provide specific benefits under the terms of such plan or coverage.
+* Nothing in this part (other than section 2704) or part D shall be construed as requiring a group health plan or health insurance coverage to provide specific benefits under the terms of such plan or coverage.

 #### (d) Definitions
 * For purposes of this section—